khel-tan/java-gameboy-emu/README.md

   + Going through and figuring out the Gameboy technical reference manual
   + Git

+You can check out the reasoning behind my usage of the mentioned design patterns [here](#addressing-modes-and-branch-modes) and [here](#factory-pattern-in-instruction-decoder-and-the-instruction-interface).

 ## How to navigate the project
 ### Overview